Vincent Astor Professor Emeritus

 Laboratory of Molecular Cell Biology

 Dr. Darnell’s laboratory studies how signals from the cell surface affect transcription of genes in the nucleus.
-Originally using interferon as a model cytokine, the Darnell group discovered that cell transcription was quickly changed by binding of cytokines to the cell surface.
-The bound interferon led to the tyrosine phosphorylation of latent cytoplasmic proteins now called STATs (signal transducers and activators of transcription) that dimerize by reciprocal phosphotyrosine-SH2 interchange.
-They accumulate in the nucleus, bind DNA and drive transcription.
+Using interferon as a model cytokine, the Darnell group discovered that transcription of specific genes was quickly changed by binding of cytokines to the cell surface.
+The bound interferon led to the tyrosine phosphorylation of latent cytoplasmic proteins called STATs (signal transducers and activators of transcription) that dimerize by reciprocal phosphotyrosine-SH2 interchange.
+These transcription factors accumulate in the nucleus, bind DNA, and drive transcription.
 This pathway has proved to be of wide importance, with seven STATs now known in mammals that take part in a wide variety of developmental and homeostatic events in all multicellular animals.
-Crystallographic analysis defined functional domains in the STATs, and current attention is focused on two areas: how the STATs complete their cycle of activation and inactivation, which requires regulated tyrosine dephosphorylation; and how persistent activation of STAT3 that occurs in a high proportion of many human cancers contributes to blocking apoptosis in cancer cells.
+Crystallographic analysis defined functional domains in the STATs, and attention is focused on two areas: how STATs complete their cycle of activation and inactivation, which requires regulated tyrosine phosphorylation and dephosphorylation; and how persistent activation of STAT3 that occurs in a high proportion of human cancers contributes to blocking apoptosis and promoting metastasis in cancer cells.
 Current efforts are devoted to inhibiting STAT3 with cell-penetrating peptides and in more detailed mutagenesis to expose potential sites for possible therapeutic inactivation.

 Dr. Darnell received his M.D. in 1955 from the Washington University School of Medicine.
-His career has included poliovirus research with Harry Eagle at the National Institute of Allergy and Infectious Diseases, research with François Jacob at the Pasteur Institute in Paris and academic appointments at the Massachusetts Institute of Technology, the Albert Einstein College of Medicine and Columbia University.
-In 1974 Dr. Darnell joined Rockefeller as Vincent Astor Professor, and from 1990 to 1991 he was vice president for academic affairs.
+His career has included research at the National Institute of Allergy and Infectious Diseases, at the Pasteur Institute in Paris, and academic appointments at the Massachusetts Institute of Technology, the Albert Einstein College of Medicine, and Columbia University.
+In 1974, Dr. Darnell joined Rockefeller as Vincent Astor Professor, and from 1990 to 1991 he was vice president for academic affairs.

-A member of the National Academy of Sciences since 1973, he has received numerous awards, including the 2012 Albany Medical Center Prize in Medicine and Biomedical Research, the 2003 National Medal of Science, the 2002 Albert Lasker Award for Special Achievement in Medical Science, the 1997 Passano Award, the 1994 Paul Janssen Prize in Advanced Biotechnology and Medicine and the 1986 Gairdner Foundation International Award.
+A member of the National Academy of Sciences since 1973, he has received numerous awards, including the 2012 Albany Medical Center Prize in Medicine and Biomedical Research, the 2002 National Medal of Science, the 2002 Albert Lasker Award for Special Achievement in Medical Science, the 1997 Passano Award, the 1994 Paul Janssen Prize in Advanced Biotechnology and Medicine, and the 1986 Gairdner Foundation International Award.

 He is the coauthor with S.E.
-Luria of General Virology and the founding author with Harvey Lodish and David Baltimore of Molecular Cell Biology, now in its seventh edition.
-His book RNA, Life’s Indispensable Molecule was published in July 2011 by Cold Spring Harbor Laboratory Press.
+Luria of General Virology, founding author with Harvey Lodish and David Baltimore of Molecular Cell Biology, now in its ninth edition, and author of RNA, Life’s Indispensable Molecule.
 He is a member of the American Academy of Arts and Sciences and the American Philosophical Society and is a foreign member of The Royal Society and The Royal Swedish Academy of Sciences.